Get Your Employment Arbitration Case Packet — File in Altadena Without a Lawyer

 When Loyalty Clashes with Law: The Altadena Employment Arbitration of 2023

-Redwood Innovations claimed that Maria’s role had been legitimately eliminated due to "business necessity."
+the claimant claimed that Maria’s role had been legitimately eliminated due to "business necessity."
 However, Maria suspected that age discrimination — she had recently turned 54 — was the true reason behind the decision.
 Determined to seek justice, she initiated arbitration under the terms of her employment contract, requesting $250,000 in damages including lost wages, emotional distress, and attorney fees.

 During the hearings, Redwood presented documentation showing company-wide downsizing and eliminated positions across departments.
-Yet, Maria’s team countered with emails from senior managers praising her work and discussions hinting at concerns that “older employees may not adapt to new tech tools,” a subtle yet telling piece of evidence.
+Yet, Maria’s team countered with emails from senior managers praising her work and discussions hinting at concerns that older employees may not adapt to new tech tools,” a subtle yet telling piece of evidence.

 Witness testimony further complicated Redwood’s position, especially that of a recently terminated colleague who corroborated the alleged discriminatory hiring practices.
 Arbitrator Kim delved deeply into company policies, past hiring data, and comparative analyses of employees who remained versus those let go.